osisoft/Edge-Data-Store-Docs/V1/Installation/InstallationOverview.md

 * Windows 10 x64 - EdgeDataStore.msi (Intel/AMD 64 bit processors)
 * Debian 9 or later x64/AMD64 - EdgeDataStore_linux-x64.deb (Intel/AMD 64 bit processors)
 * Debian 9 or later ARM32 - EdgeDataStore_linux-arm.deb (Raspberry PI 2,3,4, BeagleBone devices, other ARM v7 and ARM v8 32 bit processors)
+* Debian 9 or later ARM64 - EdgeDataStore_linux-arm.deb (Other ARM v7 and ARM v8 64 bit processors)

 Additionally, OSIsoft also provides examples of how to create [Docker containers](xref:edgeDocker).
 For customers who want to build their own custom installers or containers for Linux, tar.gz files are provided with binaries.